WarwickCIM/DissertationLab/README.md

 The CIM RSEs

-## Issues, Bugs, and Feautures
+## Issues, Bugs, and Features

-Please do drop these into the issue queue or email us.
+Please do drop these into the issue queue or raise it in the forum.